A guide to helping without enabling addiction

 What is codependency?

 Codependency, as defined by Cambridge dictionary, means “being involved in a relationship in which one person helps to cause another person’s alcohol problem, drug addiction, etc. because they have a strong emotional need themselves.”
 In other words, by sacrificing and ignoring your own needs and well-being to support your addicted adult child, you might be unintentionally fueling his or her addiction.
 In many codependent relationships, one person’s identity is built around helping others even at the cost of addressing their own desires and feelings.
 A codependent individual may rely on others to validate their self-worth and feel gratified by playing the caregiver role.
-According to Goodtherapy.org, 7 characteristics of a codependent relationship include:
+Characteristics of a codependent relationship include:

 - Issues with boundaries in the relationship.
 You may feel responsible for your child’s wellbeing and happiness, negate your true thoughts or feelings to avoid upsetting your son or daughter, or have difficulty saying no.